rust-lang/rust-forge/src/governance/council.md

 While some teams may not currently have an abundance of candidates who fit this criteria, the Council should actively foster such skills within the larger Project, as these are helpful not only for Council membership but across the entire Project.

-## Relationship to the core team

-The Leadership Council serves as the successor to the core team in all capacities.
-This RFC was developed with the participation and experience of the core team members, and the Council should continue seeking such input and institutional memory when possible, especially while ramping up.

-External entities or processes may have references to "the Rust core team" in various capacities.
-The Council doesn't use the term "core team", but the Council will serve in that capacity for the purposes of any such external references.

-The core team currently has access to credentials for various Project accounts, in addition to the infrastructure team.
-As the Council is not expected to need these credentials, they will not be transferred from the core team into Council ownership, instead residing solely with the infrastructure team[^infra-creds].
+## Credentials

+The Leadership Council does not have privileged access to administrative credentials for the project.
+This access solely resides with the infrastructure team[^infra-creds].
 The infrastructure team's responsibilities include ensuring teams have the tools and access needed to do their work effectively, while balancing against security and maintainability of our infrastructure.
 The Council can help coordinate which teams should have access through policy.

 ## Relationship to the Rust Foundation

 The Council is responsible for establishing the process for selecting Project directors.
 The Project directors are the mechanism by which the Rust Project's interests are reflected on the Rust Foundation board.

 The Council delegates a purview to the Project directors to represent the Project's interests on the Foundation Board and to make certain decisions on Foundation-related matters.
-The exact boundaries of that purview are out of scope for this RFC.
+The exact boundaries of that purview are not yet specified.

 # The Council's decision-making process
 [decision-making]: #the-council-s-decision-making-process

 The Leadership Council make decisions of two different types: operational decisions and policy decisions.
 Certain considerations may be placed on a given decision depending on its classification.
-However, by default, the Council will use a consent decision-making process for all decisions regardless of classification.
+However, by default, the Council uses a consent decision-making process for all decisions regardless of classification.

 ## Operational vs policy decisions

 Operational decisions are made on a daily basis by the Council to carry out their aims, including regular actions taking place outside of meetings (based on established policy).
 Policy decisions provide general reusable patterns or frameworks, meant to frame, guide, and support operations.
 In particular, policy decisions can provide partial automation for operational decisions or other aspects of operations.
-The council defaults to the consent decision making process for all decisions unless otherwise specified in this RFC or other policy.
+The council defaults to the consent decision making process for all decisions unless otherwise specified.

-This RFC does not attempt to precisely define which decisions are operations versus policy; rather, they fall somewhere along a continuum.
+It is not defined precisely which decisions are operations versus policy; rather, they fall somewhere along a continuum.
 The purpose of this distinction is not to direct or constrain the council's decision-making procedures.
 Instead, this distinction provides guidance to the Council, and clarifies how the Council intends to record, review, and refine its decisions over time.
 For the purposes of any requirements or guidance associated with the operational/policy classification, anything not labeled as either operational or policy in this or future policy defaults to policy.

 ## Repetition and exceptions
 [repetition-and-exceptions]: #repetition-and-exceptions